daytonaio/content/articles/20240819_developing_inside_containers.md

 Before diving into the setup, let's cover some basic concepts:

 **Containerization** is a lightweight form of virtualization that allows you to package an application and its dependencies into a single, portable unit called a container.
 Containers can run consistently across different environments, from your local machine to production servers.
+Read more about [containerizatoin here](https://www.daytona.io/definitions/c/containerization).

 **Benefits of Containerization:**
 1. **Consistency:** Containers ensure that your application behaves the same way in every environment, reducing the "it works on my machine" problem.